guillermobox/hsh/README.md

     $ hsh install base

-If you have incompatible sets, like a bashrc for the set 'base' and the set 'centos', the order of application will decide which will be installed:
+If you have incompatible sets, like a bashrc for the set 'base' and the set 'centos', the last used will overwrite files from the previous one:

-    $ hsh install base centos
+    $ hsh install centos

 When the synchronization is finished, you can change any file in your home,
 and:

     $ vim ~/.bashrc
+    $ hsh status
     $ hsh upload "Now bashrc is more cool"

-If you want to have the new files in another computer, just:
+If you want to have the new files in another computer that is already using hsh to manage the home files, just:

     $ hsh download

+In any case, this is just a git repository, so you can run any git command in there.
+To do so, use the git command in hsh:

-    $ hsh install base
+    $ hsh git checkout home/base/.gitconfig